aula-app/aula-backend/SELF_HOSTING.md

 To use our aula-Hosted solution, please visit [aula.de](https://aula.de).

 In case you want to modify our solution, please bear in mind we release our open source aula repositories with EUPL v1.2-or-later license, which requires you to contribute back any modifications to us.
+Any modifications that you submit to us will by default be licensed under the same terms.
 We will make sure the configuration of aula-Software is simple for you and flexible enough to avoid any need to modify the code itself.
-In case you have a very specific need to change the code and not contribute back, we can decide on case-by-case basis and draft a special license agreement between us.
+In case you have a very specific need to change the code and not contribute back the changes to our code repositories, please reach out to us and we will decide on case-by-case basis whether to draft a special license agreement between us.

 If you have any further questions, please reach out to `dev [at] aula [dot] de`